Tomba!: Gameplay

 Tomba! is an open world Metroidvania game with RPG elements.
 The player controls the titular character Tomba, who must explore his home island, defeat the evil Koma Pigs and recover his grandfather's golden bracelet.
 Most of the game takes place in a side-scrolling perspective.
 However, Tomba can occasionally climb over walls to move between the foreground and background as separate areas.
 Some areas allow the player to explore them in an isometric view.
 Along with the ability to jump, Tomba can attack enemy characters by leaping onto and biting into their back before tossing them in a straightforward trajectory.
 Tomba can also attack enemies by obtaining various weapons, such as flails and boomerangs.
 Signposts scattered throughout the environment state how to use the game's controls and abilities, while a select few can be used to save the player's progress.

 When Tomba interacts with a certain character or environmental element, an "event" may be initiated, in which Tomba is given a task to accomplish or an obstacle to overcome.
 Such events may consist of finding a lost item, rescuing a stranded character or clearing a blockade in the imminent path.
-Upon completing an event, the player is rewarded with "Adventure Points", which can be used to access additional events and unlock specifically-marked chests.
+Upon completing an event, the player is rewarded with "Adventure Points", which can be used to access additional events and unlock specifically marked chests.
 Multiple events can be undertaken at once and often do not require being cleared in any specific order.
 The game features an inventory system that displays the player's current collection of items and events.
 The game includes a total of 130 events.

 The player begins the game with a maximum of four "vitality points" that are represented as a series of yellow bars on the upper-left corner of the screen.
 Tomba loses a vitality point if he is hit by an enemy, touches a sharp object, or falls into deep water.
 Vitality points can be restored by eating fruit.
 When all vitality points are depleted or if Tomba falls down a bottomless chasm, the player loses a life.
-If all lives are lost, the game ends prematurely.
+If all lives are lost, the game is over.